30 Jun Concussion in children

-Now that we are deep into the football season have you noticed how many players are taken off the field for an HIA?
+Now that we are getting deeper into the football season have you noticed how many players are taken off the field for an HIA?
 Head Injury Assessment?

 In the professional arena, a doctor comes onto the field to make the assessment and the player is taken off to have a medical test.
 This doesn’t usually happen with children, does it?
 Even though they are much more susceptible to injury.